denten-books/plain-text/0-chapter.md

 alphanumerical keyboard switch, through copper and silicon, to liquid crystal and the floating gate, and on towards the human.
 It is but a single possible pass through a cavernous black box. [[ what to expect ]]

-In following that path, my book introduces a method of literary microanalysis.
-Where distant reading perceives patterns across large-scale literary copora, microanalysis breaks textuality down into its minute constituent components.
-It is at this level, that I find readers and writers in danger of becoming fundamentally alienated from the immediate material contexts of knowledge production.

 The challenge of reading and writing such a book lies in its inherently trans-disciplinary subject matter.
 Reflecting on the development of Morse Code